gioblu/Cape/README.md

 ```cpp
     cape.decrypt(destination, source, 14);
 ```
-Print the original string as before to check that all is working and to get back "CRYPTMEPLEASE" string:
+Print the original string as before to check that all is working and to get back `CRYPTMEPLEASE`:
 ```cpp
   for(uint8_t i = 0; i < 13; i++)
     Serial.print(source[i]);